-Grand Ballroom High School and Middle School Main playing area, Blitz on Saturday at 7:00 pm, Bughouse on Saturday at 8:30pm and also High School Award Ceremony on Sunday
+Grand Ballroom High School and Middle School Championship Main playing area, Blitz on Saturday at 7:00 pm, Bughouse on Saturday at 8:30pm and also High School Award Ceremony and Middle School award ceremony on Sunday

 Grand Ballroom Foyer Chess registration and chess control, some Skittles and Parent waiting area, pairing and standings or high school and middle school.
 (Note that there may be pairings in the playing rooms.)